s3ql/s3ql/rst/backends.rst

 =============

 S3QL is also able to access other, S3 compatible storage services for which no specific backend exists.
-When accessing such services, only the lowest common denominator of available features can be used, so it is generally recommended to write a new service specific backend instead.
+Note that when accessing such services, only the lowest common denominator of available features can be used, so it is generally recommended to use a service specific backend instead.

 The storage URL for accessing an arbitrary S3 compatible storage service is ::

-   s3c://<hostname>:<port>/<prefix>
+   s3c://<hostname>:<port>/<bucketname>/<prefix>

 or ::

-   s3cs://<hostname>:<port>/<prefix>
+   s3cs://<hostname>:<port>/<bucketname>/<prefix>

 to use HTTPS connections.
 Note, however, that at this point S3QL does not verify the server certificate (cf. `issue 267